Sniffington/gta-player-list/README.md

-You need to use something that you can execute C++ scripts with on GTA, 0xCheats is what I use for it.
+You need to use something that you can execute C++ scripts with on GTA, 0xCheats is what I use for it, or you can find out how to put it into your own ImGUI project (you would unlock more customisation).

 Preview of lobby menu: https://vimeo.com/767073979